yasbik/Static-Webpage-Resume/index.md

 ### **[Ixalan](https://github.com/yasbik/Ixalan)** - *An Android Application for booking movie tickets*

 *	Developed a mobile/android application for booking movie tickets and purchasing movie merchandise.
-*	Followed agile development techniques and software engineering principles/design patterns for increased maintainability and minimal technical debt.
+*	Followed agile development techniques and software engineering principles/design patterns for minimal technical debt and increased maintainability and security.
+Exercised judgement to identify and diagnose further problems.
-*	Utilized Test-Driven Development (TDD) for thorough testing and achieved over 90% test coverage for the final project.
+*	Utilized Test Driven Development (TDD) to write unit tests, integration tests, and end-to-end tests.
+Achieved over 90% test coverage for the final product.
 *	Created a relational database for persistent storage of data.
-*	Built a static website for marketing and exposure of the product.
+*	Examined business requirements and built a static website for marketing and exposure of the product.
-*	Technology/Software used: Android Studio, Java, HTML/CSS, JavaScript, SQLite, Junit
+*	Technology / Software used: Android Studio, Java, HTML, CSS, JavaScript, SQLite, Junit

 ### **[Chow Town](https://github.com/yasbik/Chow-Town)** - *A Website for ordering food*

-*	Built an interactive website for ordering food, with a heavy focus on UI/UX.
+*	Built an interactive website for ordering food, with significant focus on user interface (UI) and user experience (UX).
+*	Explored a wide array of user stories and possible features to produce supportable, scalable, practical solutions.
-*	Implemented innovative ideas and design structures to ensure better handling and navigation for users.
+*	Implemented innovative ideas and design structures to ensure better web accessibility, handling, and navigation.
-*	Focused on using User-Centered Design (UCD) principles to maximize efficiency and utility while minimizing learnability.
+*	Focused on using User Centered Design (UCD) principles to maximize efficiency, utility, and learnability.
-*	Technology/Software used: HTML/CSS, Bootstrap, JavaScript, ReactJS
+*	Technology / Software used: HTML, CSS, Bootstrap, JavaScript, React

 ### **[Finding Aurora API](https://github.com/yasbik/Finding-Aurora-API)** - An OpenAPI Specification (OAS) Project

-*	An API that lets users find information about past and future northern lights using different inputs.
+* Designed an API that lets users find information about past and future northern lights using different inputs.
-*	Designed and developed an API, maintained with thorough documentation.
+*	Followed standard architecture patterns and thorough documentation for optimization and best practices.
 *	Technology / Software used: YAML, Swagger, Markdown

 ---